Skip to content

 See below for specifics of the different packages.
 Let's have a look at the common tooling first:

-• poetry is used for dependency management and publishing.
-Use poetry install --all-extras in each package folder to install all dependencies for development.
+• uv is used for dependency management and publishing.
+Use uv sync --all-extras in each package folder to install all dependencies for development.
 By default, this creates a virtual environment for each package.
-To run commands inside this package, prefix them with poetry run, e.g. poetry run python myscript.py, or enter the virtual environment with poetry shell.
-The creation of a separate environment can be disabled (e.g. if you want to manage this manually), see here for details.
-To install the preferred version for this repository, run pip install -f requirements.txt
+To run commands inside this package, prefix them with uv run, e.g. uv run python myscript.py, or enter the virtual environment with source .venv/bin/activate.

 To install the dependencies for all sub-projects, run make install.